A baby does not decide to be born. Neither does a soul.

 The Proof You Were Born — Not Built

-That something is the new birth.
-A living thing that does not die because you waver.
-A heartbeat that does not stop because you doubt.
+This is why the new birth is not fragile the way a decision is.
+A living thing does not die because you waver; a heartbeat does not stop because you doubt.
 Augustine put it this way in the fifth century: "God does not choose us because we believe, but so that we may believe."
 The birth precedes the breathing.
 Always.

-If the idea that God did this without your permission bothers you — if something in you insists that you had to choose to be born again — then sit with that resistance for a moment.
-Notice it.
-Feel how visceral it is.
-Ask yourself honestly: why does the idea that God moved first offend you?
+If the idea that God did this without your permission bothers you — if something in you insists that you had to choose to be born again — ask honestly why.
 Is it because the Bible is unclear?
-Or is it because your pride cannot tolerate the thought that the most important moment of your life was not your achievement?
+Or because your pride cannot tolerate the thought that the most important moment of your life was not your achievement?

 A newborn screaming in a delivery room is not taking credit for its arrival.
 It is simply alive — shocked, gasping, utterly dependent, and completely incapable of having arranged any of it.
 That is what the first moment of faith feels like when you finally see it honestly.
 Not "I found God."
 But I was found.